 For larger or multiple gaps, or where you simply would prefer to do the Coursework, we will prescribe additional assessment tasks.
-In this situation, the assessment tasks will be based upon the text Professional Training & Assessment, by Dan Hill, Lee Perlitz and Terry Hill.
+In this situation, the assessment tasks will be based upon the online Resource Space that we provide and, for some, the text Professional Training & Assessment, by Dan Hill, Lee Perlitz and Terry Hill.
 Students requiring this option will be required to purchase – or otherwise obtain – a copy of this text.
 (Ask us first since we might have some copies available at good rates.)

 I AM VERY EXPERIENCED.
 WILL I BE TREATED THE SAME WAY AS SOMEONE WHO IS NOT?

 To ensure that you do not get bogged down in doing things that are not necessary, we like to keep communication open through your time with us.
 We know that things change in students’ work lives; new information comes to hand, and sometimes it is best to change our plan to adapt to this.

 We will never allow someone to graduate who has not authentically demonstrated that they are competent.
 But, we will always consider ways to enable each individual student to show their competency in ways that are most suited to them.

 You have 12 months from your date of commencement, not from the date of enrolment.
 Experience tells us that distance and online learning is frought with many dangers; perhaps the biggest of which is loss of momentum.
 For that reason, we aim for a quick turnaround time on submissions.

 Our goal for review of submissions is within 4 business days, although over 90% are returned within 48 hours.
 For phone calls that are missed, we aim for reply within 4 hours.
 If your trainer is not available when you call, you are encouraged to make an appointment to avoid ‘phone-tennis’.

 For emails, you can expect a reply within 8 business hours.